 Timing to File a Claim:

 On interstate shipments, when filing a claim for loss, damage or delay, you are required to submit your completed claim form within 9 months of your delivery date.
 Stevens strongly recommends that you file your claim as soon as possible to avoid processing time delays.
 Shorter time limits for filing a claim may apply in intrastate or local moves.
-Please consult with your sales representative or our claims department for further information.
+Please consult with our claims department for further information.

 Filing a Claim: